silshack/spring2014/_posts/2014-03-16-bdferrpipesandfilters.md

 2012-11-06,deer
 ```

-while “tail -3” takes the bottom three lines, as follows:
+while “tail -3” takes the bottom three lines of those five, as follows:

 ```
 2012-11-05,raccoon